Shopify/shopify-api-ruby/README.md

 With this, a lot changed in how apps access the library.
 Here are the updates you should make when migrating to v10:

 - Call `ShopifyAPI::Context.setup` when setting up your app.
 This class holds global configurations for your app and defines how the library behaves.
--Session persistence is handled by the ShopifyApp gem and is recommended for use in the Rails context.
+Session persistence is handled by the [ShopifyApp](https://github.com/Shopify/shopify_app) gem and is recommended for use in the Rails context.
 See that gem for documentation on how to use it.
 - To change the `User-Agent` header, use `user_agent_prefix` in `ShopifyAPI::Context.setup`.
 - Usages of the `ActiveResource` classes for REST API requests need to be refactored into the new format.
 You can find detailed examples on how each of the endpoints work in our [reference documentation](https://shopify.dev/docs/api/admin-rest).